Driving Clarity and Alignment via Business and Product Objectives

 If you look up the dictionary definiton of Goal (vs. Objective), you don’t see much difference.
 They are effectively synonyms of one another.
 But to me, in business, a Goal is distinct from an Objective.
 A goal is a general aspiration you want to achieve. i.e. a non-specific objective.

-Goal: n, a general aspiration, aim or result we want to acheive.
+Goal: n, a general aspiration, aim or result we want to achieve.

 The reason I make this distinction is that given the above definition of Objective, we need to have a term for something we want to achieve that does NOT necessarily have the specific, measurable, timebound attributes.
 This could be something that is later refined into an objective, and also a way to disambiguate the two.